 Nestled along the Little Spokane River, Camp Dart-Lo is conveniently located near Spokane but feels remote with 51 acres of natural landscape and 2 outdoor pools.
 Campers ages 3-18 can explore the rustic outdoors and still be home for dinner!
 Dart-Lo Day Camp sessions run Monday through Friday from 8:30 am to 4:15 pm.
 Leadership programs are available as well as You Bet I CAN! sessions for campers with special needs.
 See more information below!

-Camp Dart-Lo helps kids build strong character, values and life skills.
+Camp Dart-Lo helps youth build strong character, values and life skills.
 We're a friendly, inclusive and diverse community of campers and staff who share a love of the great outdoors.
 We're dedicated to making sure this summer is truly an adventure!